 In 2009 OCF was chosen by non-profit industry oversight organization Great Non-Profits as the best small cancer non-profit in the US, regardless of cancer type.
 When measured against several hundred other organizations, OCF was presented with this award for our work directly with patients and family members, through independent reviews.
 Every year since that award, OCF has been in the top ten cancer non-profit group at Great Non-Profits, regardless of organization size, which is a significant accomplishment when you consider the millions of dollars a year that some of the others bring in to accomplish their missions.

 Mashable.com, a highly regarded technology industry observer, showcased OCF and its many Internet based efforts, but zeroed in on our groundbreaking use of a newly developing technology at the time – the QR code, which is scanable from smart phones to take the user to dedicated content.
 OCF’s idea to make temporary body tattoos of the unique code, which had never been done before, and put them on people at the more than 500,000 attending National Surfing Championships in California, was heralded by technology magazines and other industry observers.
-On a very small budget OCF reached the target young audience with a video on HPV and oral cancers, through an emerging technology, in a manner never done before.
+On a very small budget OCF reached the target young audience with a video on HPV and oral cancers, through an emerging technology, which worked through their ever present smart phones, in a manner never done before.

 While we are proud of all these accomplishments, the accolades that stand out as the most important to us at OCF are the ratings on the Great Non-Profits web site.
-Almost 300 reviews of the foundation, the vast majority of them written by individuals that we have served who have faced the challenge of an oral cancer diagnosis, tell the story far better than any accolades page we might write or any award that we have received.
+Approximatly 360 reviews of the foundation, the vast majority of them written by individuals that we have served who have faced the challenge of an oral cancer diagnosis, tell the story far better than any accolades page we might write or any award that we have received.
 Comments that refer to their interaction with the foundation as “life changing” or that they “don’t feel that would have been able to navigate and survive their disease without OCF’s support,” make all of us at OCF choke up when we read them.
 The adjectives describing OCF used in so many of the comments are striking.
-“Awesome, helpful in a profound way, invaluable, I can’t overstate the impact OCF had on me, an amazing organization, incredible expertise, remarkable individuals at OCF, no words to express my gratitude to OCF,” and many more touching comments from real people, are what this is all about.
+“Awesome, helpful in a profound way, invaluable, I can’t overstate the impact OCF had on me, an amazing organization, incredible expertise, remarkable individuals at OCF, no words to express my gratitude to OCF, I would not be here today without them” and many more touching comments from real people, are what this is all about.
 No plaque on a wall, no mention of accomplishments in advancing the cause from an important publication, nothing else will ever speak to the work that the foundation does in so profound a way.
-While we have finally decided to put up a page that lets people know what we have done that was noteworthy over more than a decade, we are humbled by what those we serve have to say about us.
+While we have finally decided to put up a page that lets people know what we have done that was noteworthy over more than two decades, we are humbled by what those we serve have to say about us.
 You can read some of these reviews here.

 A major oral cancer event in 2016, the Global Oral Cancer Forum, held in New York City, brought together oral cancer luminaries from 44 countries around the world.
 Those presenting and attending included academics, clinicians, activists, industry partners, survivors, government officials, and other stakeholders.
 OCF’s founder Brian Hill, was one of the presenters asked to speak at that meeting, addressing the mechanisms by which the non-profit community could have a disease impact outside the realm of patient support that most are so well known for.
 While being asked to present at this meeting was an honor in itself, Mr. Hill was singled out to receive the sole award presented at the forum, an award for “innovaton and leadership” presented to him by long time friend and mentor Dr. Michael Alfano, executive vice president emeritus, New York University.
 Recognition at a global event from a body of individuals that he felt were the thought leaders in oral cancer, “was a humbling event, for someone who considers himself only a journeyman in their company” said Hill.
 Clearly the impact of the work both personal and through OCF has had ramifications world-wide.